In an era of rapid technological advances and demographic change, how do legacy companies adapt, innovate and evolve?

 She graduated with honors from Princeton University with a B.A. in history.
 She was also an editor of The Daily Princetonian.

-Carl Quintanilla is an anchor of CNBC’s “Squawk on the Street” and “TechCheck”.
-Previously, he was an anchor of “Squawk Alley.”
+Carl Quintanilla is co-anchor of CNBC’s “Squawk on the Street” (M-F, 9AM-12PM ET), which broadcasts from Post 9 at the New York Stock Exchange.
+Previously, he was co-anchor of CNBC’s “TechCheck” and “Squawk Alley.”

 Since joining NBCUniversal in 1999, Quintanilla has covered a wide range of stories for both CNBC and NBC News, where he was a New York- and Chicago-based correspondent for “Today” and “NBC Nightly News,” including the Olympic games, presidential elections, and international military conflicts from Israel to Iraq.
 As part of NBC’s coverage of Hurricane Katrina in 2005, he shared a national Emmy Award, DuPont Award, RTNDA Edward R. Murrow Award and broadcast’s highest honor, Peabody Award.